-Bryn Mawr teachers contribute to the development of aspiring teachers, as well.
-Many of our talented teachers have supervised and coached student teachers from the University of Minnesota, Hamline University, St. Cloud State University, St. Thomas University, and Augsburg College.
+Bryn Mawr teachers contribute to the development of aspiring teachers by mentoring student teachers and practicum students from the University of Minnesota, Hamline University, St. Cloud State University, St. Thomas University, University of Northwestern, Augsburg College and other university partners.

 High Standards for all students.
 It is our job to help prepare students to be lifelong learners through academic achievement and the acquisition of lifelong skills.